alimgafar/presenterprep/src/pages/index.md

 sections:
   - type: section_hero
     section_id: hero
-    title: Are You Ready to Take Your Presentation Skills to the Next Level?
+    title: Ready to Take Your Presentation Skills to the Next Level?
     content: "Azimuth is the perfect theme for developers, designers and entrepreneurs who need a sleek, modern SaaS site. "
     image: images/hero.png